DocNow/twarc/docs/tutorial.md

 You'll notice immediately that there is a *lot* of data in that file: tweets are rich objects, and we mentioned that twarc by default captures as much information as Twitter makes available.
 Further, the Twitter API provides data in a format that makes it convenient for machines to work with, but not so much for humans.

+## Making a CSV file from our collected tweets

 We don't recommend trying to manually parse this raw data unless you have specific needs that aren't covered by existing tools.
 So we're going to use the `twarc-csv` package that we installed earlier to do the heavy lifting of transforming the collected JSON into a more friendly comma-separated value ([CSV](https://en.wikipedia.org/wiki/Comma-separated_values)) file.
 CSV is a simple plaintext format, but unlike JSON format is easy to import or open with a spreadsheet.

 The `twarc-csv` package lets us use a `csv` command to transform the files from twarc: